JeffinBiju/Task-Restaurant-API/README.md

 ## How to run locally via REST API:

-Open your terminal and run the server.py file.
+Clone this repository and run the server.py file.

 ```
 >> python server.py